arialhamed/arialhamed.github.io/_posts/apk/2021-02-22-terraria-(demo).md

 paid: false
 ---

 > _"Dig, Fight, Build!
 The very world is at your fingertips as you fight for survival, fortune, and glory.
-Delve deep into cavernous expanses, seek out ever-greater foes to test your mettle in combat, or construct your own city - In the World of Terraria, the choice is yours!" - <a href="https://terraria.org/" target="_blank">Official Terraria site</a>_
+Delve deep into cavernous expanses, seek out ever-greater foes to test your mettle in combat, or construct your own city - In the World of Terraria, the choice is yours!" - <a href="https://terraria.org/">Official Terraria site</a>_

 This game is **incomparable**.
 This game stands out above every other game I have ever seen.
 Like, I don't even know where to start.
 Relogic kept on saying `"this is the last update"` in the last, like, **4** updates.
 The lead director, _Redigit_, felt that he was losing interest of the game, **_years ago_**. <!--more-->